-This publication discusses work-related educational expenses.
-You may be able to deduct these expenses on your tax return as business expenses.
-To deduct these expenses you must:
+This publication discusses work-related educational expenses that you may be able to deduct as business expenses and the exclusion from income of employer-provided educational assistance benefits.

+To be able to deduct educational expenses, you must:

 - 1) Be working, - Itemize your deductions on Schedule A (Form 1040) if you are an employee, and - Meet the requirements discussed under Qualifying Education.